Skip to main content

 Loading...

 1. If Klipper prompts ADC out of range, this is normal.
-Connect the heated bed and thermistor to the mainboard, configure the thermistor pins for the hotend and heated bed, then save and restart.
+Connect the heated bed and thermistor to the motherboard, configure the thermistor pins for the nozzle and heated bed, then save and restart.

 Danger